ngaro/SOSVPN/README.md

 - Make sure the ssh server runs on the server:<br>Check `sudo systemctl status ssh` and run `sudo systemctl restart ssh` if you didn't see `active (running)` in the output.
 <br><br>_From now on you never need physical access to the server anymore._<br><br>
 - Install the necessary software (`route`, `socat`, `ssh` and `screen`) on the client.<br>On debian-based system this can be done with: `sudo apt install net-tools socat ssh screen`
-## TODO: Describe how to create/start the VPN on the client
+## Describe how to create/start the VPN on the client
 - Run `screen` because we'll need to run different things at the same time
 - Run `ssh -L 22002:127.0.0.1:22001 -p 22789 someuser@1.2.3.4` inside this screen session<br>A `ssh` session will be opened in window `0` of screen:
   - We can now use this session to run commands on the server without having physical access.